FrightenedFoxCN/mkdocs-mathenv-plugin/docs/index.md

 Requires xelatex and dvisvgm to work properly.

 We use embedded svg diagram on the html file.
 Generation of the diagram may take a while, since it requires multiple intermediate stage.
+After generated once, with `cachefile` option set to true, the cached svg file will be in `cache` directory and would not rebuild unless the file has changed.
+No auto-cleaning of the deprecated cache file is available currently, so you'll have to clean & rebuild periodically for disk space (although it's not so large admittedly).

 You can also use enable to control whether tikzcd is needed.
 True by default.